Testura/Testura.Mutation/README.md

 Are you looking for ways to improve your unit tests quality and test coverage?
 Then Unima and mutation testing may be something for you.

-Unima is a mutation testing tool for C# and will verify the quality of your unit tests by injecting different mutations in your code and then see how your unit tests react.
+Unima is a mutation testing tool for C# that verify the quality of your unit tests by injecting different mutations in your code to see how your unit tests react.
 If your unit tests:

-- Fails it mean that you find the mutation and you have good coverage
+- Fails it mean that you found the mutation and you have good coverage
 - Pass it means that the mutation survived and you miss coverage on the specific functionality.

 ![Example of mutation](https://i.imgur.com/ZFPbEyI.png)